 As we mentioned earlier, online poker sites offer all sorts of bonuses and promotions that can help you boost your bankroll.
 From deposit matches to reload bonuses, there are plenty of ways to get free cash to play with.
 So, make sure to take advantage of these offers whenever possible.

-Natural8 offers a Weekly Saturday Freeroll Tournament where you get to play for free and win real cash prizes.
+Natural8 offers a Weekly Saturday Freeroll Tournament where you get to play poker for free and win real cash prizes.

 Another tip is to look for games with high pots and low buy-ins.
 These are often referred to as "soft games" and offer an excellent opportunity to increase your bankroll.
 The key is to find games where you have a good chance of winning, it might take a bit of homework, but it could add some serious cash to your poker bankroll.

 Playing in satellite tournaments is a great way to increase your poker bankroll.
-These are events where the prize is entry into a larger tournament instead of cash.
+These are events where the prize is an entry into a larger tournament instead of cash.
 So, for example, you might enter a $10 satellite tournament that gives the winner a seat in a $100 tournament.

 Satellite tournaments are a great way to get exposure to bigger events without risking too much of your bankroll.
 And if you're lucky enough to win a seat, you'll have a chance to turn a small investment into a much larger payday.